-The Pacific walrus was considered for listing under the Endangered Species Act.
-FWS was first petitioned in 2008 to list the walrus as threatened or endangered under the ESA and to designate critical habitat for the species.
-After a 12-month review of the best available science, FWS found, in 2011, that listing the walrus as threatened or endangered was warranted.
+In 2008, FWS was petitioned to list the walrus as threatened or endangered under the Endangered Species Act (ESA) and to designate critical habitat for the species .
+After a review of the best available science, FWS found, in 2011, that listing the walrus as threatened or endangered was warranted.
 However, the walrus remained a candidate species as FWS first considered other higher-priority species for listing.
-FWS made a final decision on the listing of walrus in October 2017 with the determination that the Pacific walrus does not warrant listing as threatened or endangered under the Endangered Species Act.
-The determination followed a comprehensive review and analysis of the best available scientific information.
+FWS made a final decision on the listing of Pacific walrus in October 2017 with the determination that the species does not warrant listing as threatened or endangered under the ESA.
+The determination followed a comprehensive review and analysis of the best available scientific information that the walrus population is stable and may be able to adapt to changing conditions.
 Walruses currently are afforded protection in the United States (with the exception of subsistence harvest by Alaska Natives) under the MMPA and they are listed in Appendix III of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).

 What the Commission Is Doing

 The Marine Mammal Commission maintains close contact with Alaska Native communities that rely on walruses as a source of subsistence.
 In February 2016, the Commission led a series of listening sessions in Alaska to learn more about the challenges that Alaska Natives are facing as a result of climate change.
 Participants in those sessions noted that walruses are becoming more difficult to find in places and at times of past abundance.

 Commission Reports and Publications